nextgis/docs_toolbox/source/egrn_kvartals_cover.rst

 Input:

 * Area of interest - polygon in GeoJSON format.
+Area must be up to 50 km².
 * Mode - choose between kpt and kvzu.

 Output: